moatorres/node-design/functional/maybe-monad-01.md

 bannerEl.map(applyBanner) // => Maybe([function])
 ```

 We get a function wrapped in a `Maybe`.
 Now, stay with me.
 This isn’t as crazy as it might seem.
 The basic building block of functional programming is first-class functions.
-And all that means is that we can pass functions around just like any other variable.
+And all that means is that we can pass functions around just like any other constiable.
 So why not stick one inside a `Maybe`?
 All we need then is a version of `.map()` that works with a Maybe-wrapped function.
 In other words, a method that applies the wrapped function to our `Maybe` with a value.
 We’ll call it `.ap` for short:

 ```js
 Maybe.prototype.ap = function (someOtherMaybe) {